BitCurator/bitcurator/README.md

 Click "Select" next to "Plymouth theme" and select "BitCurator Logo".
 Click "OK".
 The initramfs will update.

 In the main window, click "Backup", and then click "OK".
 The file "BitCurator-X.X.X.iso" (along wth MD5 and SHA256 sum files) will be created in /home/bodhibuilder/bodhibuilder.
+This ISO can be used to prepare a VirtualBox virtual machine, or copied to a USB drive for installation on another host (see https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu for instructions on how to perform this transfer).

+## Preparation of the Virtual Machine

+Create a new VirtualBox VM with 2048MB RAM and 2 processors assigned.
+Set the video memory to 128MB, enable bidirectional transfer for copy/paste and file drag-and-drop, enable USB 3.0 (XHCI) support, and create a new USB device filter called "All USB Devices".
+Boot the VM and select the BitCurator ISO as the installation medium.
+Click through the default options and allow the installation to complete.
+Reboot.
+Make any final adjustments to the look and feel of the user desktop (as required) and shut down the VM.
+Delete the "Logs" and ".vbox-prev" files from the VM directory.
+Tar and gzip the directory for distribution.

 ## BitCurator documentation, help, and other information